 Identification of proteins harbouring domains linked to RNA in other kingdoms, but thus far not in plants

+The majority of YTH and ALBA domain containing proteins are present in the At-RBP set.

+Identification of proteins with well characterized RNA-binding functions in other kingdoms, but not in plants

 The At-RBP set contains a number of proteins that have no annotated links to plant RNA biology, despite harbouring domains associated with RNA-binding.
 One standout example is the Arabidopsis YT521-B homology (YTH) domain containing family of proteins.
 There are thirteen YTH proteins in Arabidopsis (Li et al., 2014), which show distinct developmental expression patterns and responses to stress and include the eleven Evolutionary Conserved C-terminal domain (ECT) domain family proteins (Ok et al., 2005).
 Ten of the eleven ECT proteins were captured here, nine in the At-RBP set and two in the candidate At-RBPs (Figure 4B).
 The mammalian YTH proteins YTHDF1-3 and YTHDC1 were recently shown to bind the epitranscripomic mark N6-methyladenosine (m6A), impacting mRNA splicing, export, translation or turnover (Schumann et al., 2016; Schwartz, 2016).
 YTH domains bind m6A in a cage of aromatic amino acids that is conserved among all Arabidopsis YTH domain proteins (Fray and Simpson, 2015).
 The fact that all these proteins only have the YTH domain in common (Figure 4B), makes this domain a strong candidate for an RBD also in plants.